jacksonium/hongkongairbnb/README.md

 --------------------------------------
 The questions were answered and a prediction model was built using machine learning techniques from 2019 data using random forest regression algorithm with a R^2 score of over 0.85 which seems to be satisfactory.
 Please refer to the jupyter notebook for detail.

-However fitting the model with 2020 did not produce desire results.
+However fitting the model with 2020 data did not produce desire results.
 Further investigation and work are required, which including but not limited to using different modelling alogorithm or using data from longer time horizon.

 A blog post has also been published at: